Capital Markets Union: History of the EU financial integration

 Capital Markets Union is, by nature, a step in the history of the European Union financial integration, whose dynamic is to lead to freer movement of capital.
 The Treaty of Rome, establishing the European Economic Community in 1957, already expressed the necessity to instaure free movement of capital in between the member states.
 Then, the directive of 1988 implemented it by preventing any restriction on free capital flow.
-In 1999 was created the financial services action plan, first step in creating a single market for capital, and in 2011 the European Supervisory Authority, in order to insure the European financial markets stability.
+In 1999 the financial services action plan was created, the first step in creating a single market for capital, and in 2011 the European Supervisory Authority, in order to insure the European financial markets stability.
 Only four years later, is the CMU project presented by Jean-Claude Juncker.

 Characteristics of the EU financial system

-EU economy remains bank-oriented, especially when compared to the United States.
+The EU economy remains bank-oriented, especially when compared to the United States.
 It means that corporations usually prefer to borrow money from the banking sector instead of financing their investments through financial markets.
 According to the OECD analysis, this is partly due to the fiscal bias: in most European countries, firms benefit from tax advantages if they have to reimburse a bank loan, but that is not the case if they emitted obligations on the capital markets.
 Therefore, there is a strong financial incentive for European companies to favour the banking sector.
 This high reliance on the banking system implies less stability for the European economy, hence the position of the European Commission, which advocates for a diversification of financing sources.
 SMEs, which have particular difficulties in integrating the financial markets but which represent a good share in the created value of the European firms, largely contribute to this tendency.

 The second characteristic is part of the bank-based nature of the EU economy : it is the European saving patterns.
 Whereas the United States population choose to invest in long-maturity-assets through pension funds or life insurances, European savers prefer easily accessible financial instruments, such as deposits or short-maturity-assets.
 This economic behaviour generates a lack of financial profitability of the EU and accentuate the importance of banks as the main funding providers of the European economy.

 The third characteristic of the European financial system is that capital invested stay usually in the national market : it is the home bias.
 Even if before 2011, there was a positive trend for cross-border investments, most of the capital flow was remaining within the national frontiers of the member states and European financial integration is still limited.
 This lack of cross-border investments prevent high-growth-potential companies from getting the financial resources they need to develop innovations and become more competitive.
 In fact, shareholders prefer buying shares from their national companies, creating an important hindrance to European financial integration, because they have to face regulation barriers if they want to invest in another country of the EU.